 On the plaster feet you can see lots of small crosses.
 Those are the points I've already measured.
 Normally, you have to put a dot, but the plaster was too wet, so this time I put a tiny x.
-I measure a point, set the needle, and slide it back slightly.
+I will measure a point, set the needle, and slide it back slightly.
 The stone is in fact slightly larger than my plaster model, and the needle would move out of position if I didn't pull it back before moving the contraption.

-I then pick up the whole case, the pointing cross with the measuring needle and all, and lift it over to my stone.
-There, I also put three Phillips exactly in the right place in the wood, and I hook up the device in those.
+I then pick up the whole thing, the pointing cross with the measuring needle and all, and lift it over to my stone.
+There, I've also put three Phillips screws in exactly the right place in the wood, and I hook up the device in those.
 Now the needle points to where I need to drill or carve.